The Volokh Conspiracy

 Could Congress address this situation?
 By analogy, the Bill of Rights and the Fourteenth Amendment do not extend to Indian Tribes.
 For example, after Obergefell, Indian Tribes still had to decide whether to legalize same-sex marriage.
 The federal Bill of Rights and the Fourteenth Amendment likewise do not directly extend to Puerto Rico and other territories (though the nuances are complex).

 Could Congress pass a statute guaranteeing the privileges or immunities of citizenship to resident aliens--that is, people in the country lawfully but who are not citizens?
 Without question, Congress could pass a statute that requires federal officers to secure these rights to aliens.
 But could Congress require the states to protect the privileges or immunities of aliens?
-Stated differently, could Congress waive a states sovereign immunity if it deprives an alien of the privileges or immunities of citizenship?
+Stated differently, could Congress waive a state's sovereign immunity if it deprives an alien of the privileges or immunities of citizenship?
 I think there would be a Boerne problem.
 Congress cannot expand the scope of Section 1.
 If the text only extends these rights to citizens, then I do not think Congress could use its Section 5 powers to require states to secure these rights to noncitizens.

 This thought experiment reinforces how challenging it is to map nineteenth century understandings of citizenship onto modern immigration laws.
 During the debates over the Fourteenth Amendment, there were discussions about Gypsies and Chinese workers.
 But the dynamics back then are very different from the dynamics today.

 I think back to A.A.R.P. v.
-Trump, which ostensibly recognized due process rights for illegal aliens who were designated as illegal aliens.
+Trump, which ostensibly recognized due process rights for illegal aliens who were designated as enemy aliens.
 What process was due to these individuals?
 The Alien Enemies Act suggested that these aliens receive zero process at all.
 I have always thought this law was arguably a suspension of the writ of habeas corpus.

 I also think back to debates about how illegal aliens affect representation.
 Justice Thomas's concluded in Evenwel v.
 Abbott that "the Constitution did not resolve whether the ultimate basis of representation is the right of citizens to cast an equal ballot or the right of all inhabitants to have equal representation."